mosip/documentation/docs/device-provider-partner.md

 ### Creating Device details

-The partner can add devices on the portal.
+The partner can add devices to the portal.
 To do so,

 1. Partner clicks `Device details-> Create Device`.
-2. Enters the necessary details to create/add device like:
+2. Enters the necessary details to create/add devices like:
     * Partner Name
     * Device Type and Sub Type
     * Make and Model